- About Us

 Andrea Fella has practiced insight meditation since 1996, studying with both Western and Asian teachers.
 With an emphasis on clarity and practicality, she is co-guiding teacher at the Insight Meditation Center in Redwood City, CA, and teaches retreats nationally.

 Listen to one of Andrea's talks: Dependant Origination given at IMS on October 10, 2013 – 61 minutes, 43.2 MB (Download, Stream)

-Vance Pryor, Psy.
-D., began insight meditation in 1998.
-He spent time as a monk with Sayadaw U Tejaniya and continues to make regular practice trips to Myanmar.
-He is currently being trained as a teacher by Steve Armstrong and Kamala Masters.
+Vance Pryor, PsyD, began insight meditation in 1998.
+He has practiced with both Sayadaw U Pandita and Sayadaw U Tejaniya.
+He makes regular practice trips to Myanmar and is being trained as a teacher by Steve Armstrong and Kamala Masters.